f11tech/Bridge-Plugin-Js/README.md

 ### `sendToDisplay(buy, sell, port)`

-Sends a message to an external display.
-The messages format (length and special characters) is managed by BRIDGE.
+Sends formatted messages to an **external display**, such as an LED board, to show exchange rates, prices, or other real-time data. **BRIDGE** ensures that messages meet the display's formatting requirements.

 **Parameters:**
 - `buy` *(string)* – The first message string (buy rate).